abreksa4/Unicorn/README.md

 - Want to use all of the above in the same app?
 Go ahead.

 Unicorn attempts to do only the minimum, providing a service container, a router, a few event hooks for the various stages of the application lifecycle, and a PSR-7 implementation (parser and emmiter).
+And if you'd like, consider it an anti-enterprise framework.
+You might have to write a little code. ;)